Ferrari 225 S

-The Ferrari 225 S was a sports racing car produced by Ferrari in 1952.
+The Ferrari 225 S was a sport car produced by Ferrari in 1952.
 It was an evolution over the preceding Ferrari 212 Export with important engine upgrades that greatly improved power output.
 The model was extensively used in competition, winning many international races.
 The most important include 1952 Monaco Grand Prix for sports cars, Portuguese Grand Prix, Coppa d'Oro di Sicilia, Coppa della Toscana, Coppa d'Oro delle Dolomiti and many others.
 It was the final Colombo V12 engine iteration before the 250-family stretched it to 3.0-litres capacity.

 Development

 The 1952 Ferrari 225 S was a continued development from the 212 Export sports car.
 The new car shared many common aspects over the predecessor with some important improvements.
 With the similar chassis, so did the wheelbase and track measurements remained the same.
 The V12 engine received a slightly larger total displacement, due to a bigger bore.
 The power output benefited greatly from Aurelio Lampredi's technical research.
 The engine improvements consisted of an innovative and more efficient intake manifold design and an upgraded distribution system.
 Those improvement will be carried over to the next generation of Colombo V12-engined cars that debuted the very same year.

 Most cars used tried and tested tubular steel spaceframe chassis.
 Those had an "ED" or "EL" serial number suffix.
 Alternatively the 225 S could be based on an innovative "Tuboscocca" chassis and sport an "ET" suffix.

 In total 21 cars were produced.
 All were right-hand drive as was common for a racing cars.
 Some were converted from the 212 Export range, like the s/n 0104E, 0170ET or 0190ET.
 Some were even of a 166 MM ancestry like the s/n 0152EL, the very first 225 S.